Romyadhy/HelpdeskITSupport-System/listbug.md

 - [x] Ticket → index for user does not show their own tickets.
 - [x] Log Ticket escalated, take over, or cancel does not inform the description/text and is still named as “update”.
 - [x] Filters in supports sort by date in oldest have a bugs.
-- [x] Support Dashboard → ticket aktif didn't show the right value, and maybe we must fix it and need more effisien informations.
+- [x] Support Dashboard → ticket aktif didn't show the right value, and maybe we must fix it and need more eficient informations.
 - [x] DailyReport → ticket dikerjakan → its not yet showing the same output like the others role supports, expecially for the "close tickets".
 - [x] Admin escalated tickets also we need to fix it and create idea how to display it on the reports, remember the close tickets in here only for supports role and not yet implements as admin.
 - [ ] Admin and Manager Dashboard, in UI chart fix the width between Ticket Trends, and SLA Category.
 - [x] Login Button loading bugs.
 - [ ] Bugs in sidebar size, its diff when username has long text the other way around.
-- [x] Durations tickets didnt setup yet.
+- [x] Durations tickets didn't setup yet.
 - [x] DailyReports for support Unauthorized, and for the fields solve by in pdf, also in show or detail tickets, add the inprogress and open ticets, remove the showing of tickets or add it like modals things.

 ## Unfinished Features